Discover a number of academic publications devoted to building and improving rovers’ design.

 S. B. Goldberg, M. W. Maimone, L. Matthies

-In 2004, two twin rovers landed on the surface of the Red Planet as part of NASA’s Mars Exploration Rover missions.
+In 2004, two twin rovers – Spirit and Opportunity – landed on the surface of the Red Planet as part of NASA’s Mars Exploration Rover missions.
 The robots had the ability to safely navigate through unfamiliar and potentially hazardous terrain as they were equipped with autonomous passive stereo vision allowing the vehicles for detecting potential terrain hazards before approaching them.
 Unfortunately, the computational power of then available radiation-hardened processors restricts the amount of distance that any rover can safely reach within a given time frame.

 This paper presents an overview of the authors’ rover vision and navigation system in order to provide context for the calculation types required for safe navigation.
 It also shows baseline timing results that constitute the lower limit of achievable performance, as well as describes ways to enhance that performance with the use of commercial-grade processors.

-In addition to this, the authors of the work address an analysis of radiation effects that suggests that commercial-grade processors may be suitable for missions to the surface of Mars and discuss the acceleration level that may result from using them in place of radiation-hardened ones.
+n addition to this, the authors of the work address an analysis of radiation effects which suggests that commercial-grade processors may be suitable for missions to the surface of Mars, and discuss the acceleration level that may result from using such processors in place of radiation-hardened ones.

 M. J. Roman